 Prior to May 2012, we granted share-based awards to employees and directors, including stock appreciation rights ("SARs"), restricted stock units ("RSUs"), deferred stock units ("DSUs") and performance stock units ("PSUs") under the 2004 Genworth Financial, Inc. Omnibus Incentive Plan (the "2004 Omnibus Incentive Plan").
 In May 2012, the 2012 Genworth Financial, Inc. Omnibus Incentive Plan (the "2012 Omnibus Incentive Plan") was approved by stockholders.
-Under the 2012 Omnibus Incentive Plan, we were authorized to grant 16 million equity awards, plus a number of additional shares not to exceed 20 million underlying awards, plus a number of additional shares not to exceed 20 million underlying awards, plus a number of additional shares not to exceed 20 million underlying awards outstanding under the prior Plans.
+Under the 2012 Omnibus Incentive Plan, we were authorized to grant 16 million equity awards, plus a number of additional shares not to exceed 25 million underlying awards outstanding under the 2004 Omnibus Incentive Plan.
+In December 2018, the 2018 Genworth Financial, Inc. Omnibus Incentive Plan (the "2018 Omnibus Incentive Plan") was approved by stockholders.
+Under the 2018 Omnibus Incentive Plan, we were authorized to grant 25 million equity awards, plus a number of additional shares not to exceed 20 million underlying awards outstanding under the prior Plans.
 In May 2021, the 2021 Genworth Financial, Inc. Omnibus Incentive Plan (the "2021 Omnibus Incentive Plan") was approved by stockholders.
 Under the 2021 Omnibus Incentive Plan, we are authorized to grant 25 million equity awards, plus a number of additional shares not to exceed 20 million underlying awards outstanding under the prior Plans.
 The 2004 Omnibus Incentive Plan together with the 2012, 2018 and 2021 Omnibus Incentive Plans are referred to collectively as the "Omnibus Incentive Plans."